An update on improvements and plans

 (2) The first phase of construction at The Ramps at Memorial Park, a skateboard park built and maintained by volunteers, was completed this summer.
 Organizers are raising money for more ramps and artwork.

 (3) The city is working on a master plan for the Pete and Toshi Seeger Riverfront Park that would nearly double parking and include resurfacing basketball courts (seen behind Price) and possibly adding tennis and wall ball courts.
 The city also would like to upgrade utilities at the park so it can host larger events, Price said, and to build a courtyard that would serve as an entryway.
 If all goes smoothly, construction could begin in 2021.

 (4) The new mural on the Memorial Park restrooms “absolutely transformed” that corner of the park, Price said.
 It was funded by the nonprofit Wee Play community group, as was the Wee Woods, a play space that opened last year.
 Climbing boulders (shown, waiting to be installed) and a network of rope bridges will be added soon.
 The city also plans to replace play structures and the synthetic surface of the Tot Lot.

-Photos by J. Simms
+Photos and video by J. Simms